home-assistant/home-assistant.io/source/_integrations/knx.markdown

   required: false
   type: string
 individual_colors:
   description: Used when the actuator only supports individual group addresses for colors.
+When `address` is specified for all 3 (or 4) individual colors the root `address` key can be omitted.
   required: false
   type: map
   keys: